tzuhanchang/VyPER/configs/README.md

   ...
 ```
 Names of the final-state objects stored in the `INPUTS` data group will be used as nodes.
-Integers associated with each object is an user assigned ID used for node type identification.
+The integer associated with each object is a user-assigned ID used for node type identification.

 ### input.node_features